 Each day, EPMI and MDEA’s energy coordinator will communicate on such issues as market conditions, MDEA load forecast, generation asset availability, unit availability, and maintenance to determine the target production cost for the day.
 The target production cost will be the day’s guideline for making power purchase/dispatch decisions.

+Fees

 During the Term of this Agreement, EPMI shall be entitled to a fee for performance as follows:

-(1) EPMI shall be paid a minimum monthly fee of $14,500 for the month of May.
+EPMI shall be paid a minimum monthly fee of $14,500 for the month of May.
 The Monthly Fee shall be comprised of an Incentive Fee and a fee for the sale of off peak power as described below.
-Should the Scheduling Equipment Costs exceed $300,000, the minimum fee will be adjusted proportionately, subject to the mutual approval of the Parties.
 EPMI shall be paid an Incentive Fee consisting of the sum of of (a) the Market Price for power purchased by MDEA, plus (b) Forty Percent (40%) of the Total Daily Savings.
+Total Daily Savings is the product of (a) the Savings per MWh calculated for the day, times (b) the total MWh for the same day of market power purchased to serve system load.

 Total Daily Profit per MWh is calculated as the sum of the product of MWh sold and the realized market price less the Target Production Cost.